Noeska/illegiblesemantics/projects/proj-2.md

 ---
 <!-- Here you can see samples of logo designs covering a broad range of metal genres and extreme subgenres with some tongue-in-cheek commentary by Gerrit Rijken. -->

+*Update (Tuesday, August 31, 2021): Fixed some more typos, added a couple more (micro)genres, added some additional writing and a Metal Quiz.*

 *Update (Saturday, July 31, 2021): Fixed some typos and placed the hyperlinks in alphabetic order for easier reference.*